scripting/twitterHelloWorld/readme.md

 Obviously the user's app would have to be given access to more than just the functionality to send a tweet.
 If you want an idea of what that might look like, here's the <a href="http://scripting.com/code/nodestorage/api.js">interface file</a> for the API I've been using for my own Twitter apps.

 There's nothing very innovative about this, it's just following the natural process of factoring code.

-#### It's even simpler in Drummer

-If the Twitter API did what the server app here does, posting a Hello World tweet would look something like this.

-<code>twitter.newPost ("Hello World")</code>

-That's assuming it's running within an app that uses Twitter for identity, like <a href="http://drummer.scripting.com/">Drummer</a>.

-In fact that bit of code actually <a href="http://scripting.com/images/2022/06/06/drummerTwitterHello.png">works</a> in Drummer. :smile:

-Here's the <a href="http://docserver.scripting.com/?verb=twitter.newPost">man page</a> for the verb.

 #### Comments or questions?